axyn45/comp9727-25t2/project/project-design-draft.md

 - [ ] unrealistic data
 - [x] overfit issue

-### 2.1 Steam Video Game and Bundle Data
+### 2.1 Game Metadata and User Generated Content

-[Recommender Systems and Personalization Datasets](https://cseweb.ucsd.edu/~jmcauley/datasets.html) contains a collection of datasets that have been collected for research by Julian McAuley, UCSD.
-We will use the collection of [Steam Video Game and Bundle Data](https://cseweb.ucsd.edu/~jmcauley/datasets.html#steam_data) (especially the item metadata) as our primary datasets.
+[Recommender Systems and Personalization Datasets](https://cseweb.ucsd.edu/~jmcauley/datasets.html) contains a collection of datasets that have been collected for research purposes by Julian McAuley, UCSD.
+We will use the collection of [Steam Video Game and Bundle Data](https://cseweb.ucsd.edu/~jmcauley/datasets.html#steam_data) as our primary datasets.
 These datasets contain reviews from the Steam video game platform, and information about which games were bundled together.

-In terms of this implementation, since we focus on building a content-based recommendation system, we will use item metadata as our primary training data source.
+In terms of this implementation, since we focus on building a hybrid system featuring content-based method along with collaborative filter, we will use item metadata as our primary training data source.

+**Item Metadata**

-Item metadata contains 32135 entries of different games on Steam.
+Item metadata contains 32,135 entries of different games on Steam.
 Each record consists of these key data fields:

 - Identifiers: `id`, `app_name`
 - Content Features: `tags`, `genres`, `specs`, `developer`